lostatc/retain-sync/docs/zielen.1.rst

     the local directory.
 The program will fill the local directory until it reaches this size, starting with the highest priority files.
 File size is calculated based on disk usage as opposed to apparent size.
-Excluded files don't count toward the storage limit.
-Setting it to zero will prevent any files from remaining in the local directory.
+Excluded files don't count toward the storage limit (See EXCLUDING_).

 GLOBAL OPTIONS
 ==============